danthegoodman1/icedb/icedb/v3/ARCHITECTURE.md

 Data part files that were part of the data merge are marked as alive so in the event that a list operation sees files A, B, and C, it knows that the old files were merged.
 If it only ends up seeing A and B, then it just gets a stale view of the data.
 This is why it's important to ensure that a single query gets a constant-time view of the database, so nested queries do not cause an inconsistent view of the data.

 Tomestones include the timestamp when they were first merged for the tombstone cleanup worker.
 When files merge, the must always carry forward any found tombstone.
 Tombstone cleanup is idempotent so in the event that a merge occurs concurrently with tombstone cleanup there is no risk of data loss or duplication.
+Merging must also always carry forward file markers that have tombstones, as these are also removed by the tomestone cleanup process.

 ## Tombstone cleanup